- To change current views about engineering, presenting it as a fascinating, relevant and dynamic career choice for any young person.

 The F24 team knows their vehicle inside out... and they need to - on race days no adults are permitted to assist in the pit lane should things go wrong – the F24 crew must all be experts!
 All cars are rigorously scrutinized before they are allowed to compete in the 90 minute races and team members are questioned beforehand to examine their engineering credentials.

-Also new for 2018 are an improved wheel / axle configuration, an ergonomically superior steering set-up, and a newly designed roll-cage.
-Branding is an essential way of promoting the school’s success and for the new season drivers will be strapped into a TRS rally-style 5-point harness and wear brand new driving gloves and race helmets – all in Bourne Academy pink!
+Also new for this season are an improved wheel / axle configuration, an ergonomically superior steering set-up, and a newly designed roll-cage.
+Branding is an essential way of promoting the school’s success and drivers will be strapped into a TRS rally-style 5-point harness and wear brand new driving gloves, race helmets and overalls – all in Bourne Academy pink; courtesy of the team’s new sponsor Kingren Groundworks.